italocjs/esp32_italoenv/README.md

 If you need to update the base image (`italocjs/track_env:latest`), you can use the `build_image.py` script.
 This script automates the process of building and pushing Docker images, which is particularly useful for GitHub Actions as it allows for the creation of pre-built environments, significantly reducing setup times by pre-downloading all necessary requisites.

 - [`How to build new image`](docs\building_new_image.md)

+### Configuring the Doxygen
+- Recommended to use the doxygen wizard
+- Doxygen settings are located in the `app/Doxyfile`

 # Final notes:
 This base repository has been created to help me setup my development environment.
 Feel free to use it as a base for your own projects.